 Before the agricultural revolution, we were a more primitive species.
-There were less of us and we knew how to take from the land but also give back, and not upset the equilibrium.
+There were fewer of us and we knew how to take from the land but also give back, and not upset the equilibrium.
 Fast forward to now, we have billions and billions of humans all over this planet, all wanting to consume and grow.
 This has come at an extreme cost to our fragile ecosystem.

 A lot of people turn their noses up and think oh well, f**k nature, I don’t like bugs and animals that much so who cares.
-As you probably know that the populations of honey bees are dying out rapidly which is causing and will cause enormous damage to crops and flora, which have a direct knock-on effect with humans.
+As you probably know that the populations of honey bees are dying out rapidly which is causing and will cause enormous damage to crops and flora, which have a direct knock-on effect on humans.
 Some scientists think that if all bees went extinct, humans would have 4 years before we ran out of food.

 ‘When humanity exterminates other creatures, it is sawing off the limb on which it is sitting, destroying working parts of our own life support system’ – Professor Paul Ehrlich of Stanford University research team.

 1 million of the planet’s 8.7 million species are at current risk of extinction.